amitgroup/amitgroup/doc/source/wavelet2d.rst

 Usage
 -----
-Wavelets transforms are done by first creating the transform function using one of the following factory functions.
-Further instructions and examples can be seen by clicking the links below:
+Wavelets transforms can be done by first creating the wavelet decomposition and reconstruction functions using a factory function.
+This will precalculate as much as possible in order to make the transforms as fast as possible.
+An alternative is to use :func:`wavedec2` and :func:`waverec2`, which in the back-end runs the factory function and caches the result.

 .. autosummary::
    :toctree: generated/

-   wavedec2_factory
-   waverec2_factory
+   daubechies_factory
+   wavedec2
+   waverec2

 Speed improvements
 ------------------